Legon Cities coach Bashiru Hayford reveals 'crucial' role played by Asamoah Gyan

 The 34-year-old returned to action in the 1-1 draw against Dreams FC over the weekend, replacing Victorien Adebayor in the 83rd minute.

-According to the gaffer, Asamoah Gyan inspires the team with his morale-boosting talks.
+According to the gaffer, Gyan inspires the team with his morale-boosting talks.

 “Gyan is gradually coming back and honestly, he was off for one year because during the early stages of the Covid-19 pandemic he was not playing which has made him slow," said Bashiru Hayford.